Alone yet Not Alone

 Alone yet Not Alone: Their Faith Became Their Freedom (retitled Massacre at Buffalo Valley for some television showings) is a 2013 American Christian captivity narrative historical drama film directed by Ray Bengston, co-directed by George D. Escobar, and starring Kelly Greyson, Jenn Gotzon, and Clay Walker.
 Adapted from Tracy Leininger Craven's namesake novel, the film gets its title from the German hymn "Allein, und doch nicht ganz allein."
-It dramatizes the true story of three preteen girls, Barbara and Regina Leininger and Marie LeRoy, whom the Lenape forcibly seized in the 1755 Penn's Creek massacre.
+It dramatizes the accounts of three preteen girls, Barbara and Regina Leininger and Marie LeRoy, who the Delaware took captive in the Penn's Creek massacre.

 James R. Leininger, the father of the original novel's author and descendant of the portrayed Leiningers, partially funded Alone yet Not Alone.
 The film's title song, "Alone yet Not Alone," was nominated for Best Original Song at the 86th Academy Awards.
 However, the academy rescinded the nomination two weeks later due to alleged tampering from co-composer Bruce Broughton.

 Plot

 In the mid-18th century, the Leininger family immigrated from Germany to Penns Creek, Pennsylvania, where they farmed alongside the LeRoy and Hecklinger families.
-Nearby, General Braddock dismisses six Indian chiefs attempting to ally with him against George Washington's advice, leading them to support the French instead.
+Nearby, General Braddock dismisses six Indian chiefs as prospective allies against George Washington's advice, leading them to support the French instead.

-One day in 1755, the Indian brothers Galasko and Hannawoa assault and burn down the Leininger farm when Mrs. Leininger and John are out milling, killing Mr. Leininger and Christian.
+One day in 1755, the Indian brothers Galasko and Hannawoa, sons of a Delaware chief, assault and burn down the Leininger farm when Mrs. Leininger and John are out milling, killing Mr. Leininger and Christian.
 They capture Barbara and Regina after the girls attempt to hide in a cave and place them with several captured children, including their friend Marie LeRoy.
-After a few days, Galasko dubs Barbara "Susquehanna" before the Indians depart and divide the captives between two tribes, separating Regina from Barbara and Marie.
-Barbara attempts to escape by stealing a horse, but gets recaptured and condemned to burn alive after a branch knocks her unconscious until Galasko convinces them to spare her after she promises never to flee again.
-They travel to the French Fort du Quesne and later the Kittanning village.
+Several days later, Galasko dubs Barbara "Susquehanna" before the Indians depart, dividing up the captives and separating Regina from Barbara and Marie.
+Barbara steals a horse and attempts to escape, but gets recaptured after a branch knocks her unconscious.
+When the Indians move to burn her alive for attempting escape, Galasko convinces them to spare Barbara after she promises never to flee again.
+They travel to the French Fort du Quesne and later to the Kittanning village.

-Protests regarding the massacre from Benjamin Franklin and the captives' families, including Mrs. Leininger, convince Governor Morris and the Pennsylvania legislature to fund a militia and assault Kittanning.
-The Indians promptly take Barbara, Marie, and other captives into the forest and decide to execute a woman named Lydia Barrett for attempting to escape during the battle, during which she managed to hide two boys and let the militia rescue them.
-Not wanting Barrett to suffer fire, a French officer shoots her out of mercy after a scuffle with the Indians.
-The Indians arrive with the captives a month later at the Moschkingo village and assimilate them into their tribe.
-Barbara befriends an Indian girl named Hylea, while Marie goes to live with an elderly, abusive woman.
+After Benjamin Franklin and the captives' families, including Mrs. Leininger, protest the massacre, Governor Morris and the Pennsylvania legislature fund a militia that they send to assault Kittanning.
+The Indians promptly take Barbara, Marie, and other captives into the forest and decide to execute by fire Lydia Barrett, a captive who had attempted to escape during the battle, during which she hid two boys and let the militia rescue them.
+Not wanting Barrett to suffer further, a French soldier shoots her reluctantly after a scuffle with the Indians.
+The Indians arrive with their captives a month later at the Moschkingo village and assimilate them into their tribe.
+Barbara befriends Hylea, an Indian girl, while Marie gets sent to an elderly, abusive woman.